-Rows that exist only in Source data set: 1;
+Rows that exist only in the Source data set: 1;

-Rows that exist only in Target data set: 2;
+Rows that exist only in the Target data set: 2;

 Once the export is finished, you can open the file indicated in the output.
-The file contains comparison results, the high level summary and a chart that shows the proportions of the data differences in the selected data set.
+The file contains comparison results, a high-level summary, and a chart that shows the proportions of the data differences in the selected data set.